Part Three: From Ted’s Typewriter to Today’s Tech – The Story Behind Prime Time

 The Prime Time Difference

 That’s what makes Prime Time different.
 We’re built on the wisdom of the typewriter years and strengthened by the innovation of today’s tech.
-We don’t chase every new platform just because it’s new, and we don’t cling to tradition just because it’s comfortable.
-We use both … strategically, because that’s how you get proven results.
+We don’t chase every new platform just because it’s shiny, and we don’t cling to tradition just because it’s comfortable.
+We use both… strategically.
+Because that’s how you get proven results.

 Back to the Breakfast Table

-So when BC, Porter, and Dom were cracking up about how “ancient” beepers and burned CDs sound, I couldn’t help but smile.
+So when BC, Porter, and Dom were cracking up about how “ancient” beepers, burned CDs, and now rotary phones sound, I couldn’t help but smile.
 Yes, the tools change.
 The speed changes.
 But the fundamentals of connection remain the same.

 And that’s the story of Prime Time: from Ted’s typewriter to today’s tech, we’ll always use the best mix of old and new to make sure our clients stand out.